 ServiceTrade

 ServiceTrade is a field service software specializing in supporting commercial service businesses.
-Like other FSM software, they offer tools for scheduling and dispatching, a mobile app for technicians in the field, analytics for business management, and a variety of other tools for running operations.
+Like other FSM software, it offers tools for scheduling and dispatching, a mobile app for technicians in the field, analytics for business management, and a variety of other tools for running operations.

 However, when compared to ServiceTrade, ServiceTitan offers: